Moses’ Mountaintop Plea

 And God did.

-And maybe you’ve felt that same ache.
-You prayed for someone you believed in, someone you defended.
-Then later, you saw what God already knew.
+Maybe you’ve been there.
+You prayed for someone you believed in, someone you defended, someone you loved.
+Then later, you learned what God already knew.
 The betrayal.
-The collapse.
-The pain that made you question why you ever prayed in the first place.
-But you weren’t wrong to love them.
-You were simply standing where Moses stood.
+The hidden choices.
+The heartbreak that left you wondering why you ever prayed in the first place.

-Even when you can’t see what He sees, He’s already there—working redemption into the details, strong enough to restore, gentle enough to let you speak, and loving enough to let your prayer matter.
+That’s what happened on that mountain.
+The God who holds eternity in His hands chose to listen to one man in his moment.
+And that same God listens to you now.
+Even when you can’t see what He sees, He is already working redemption into the cracks, strong enough to restore, gentle enough to hear you, and loving enough to let your prayer matter.

 Reflection

 Real faith isn’t about knowing what’s next—it’s trusting Who’s listening now.
-Like Moses, you’re invited into that sacred space between justice and mercy, where prayer becomes partnership and presence outweighs prediction.
+Like Moses, you’re invited into that sacred space between justice and mercy, where prayer becomes partnership and presence means more than prediction.
+God doesn’t need your insight.
+He welcomes it.
+He doesn’t require your persuasion.
+He invites it.
+Because the point was never control—it was always connection.

-So when you plead for someone who’s drifting, or cry out for mercy that seems undeserved, remember the mountain.
+So when you plead for someone who’s drifting or cry out for mercy that seems undeserved, remember the mountain.
 You’re not twisting His arm—you’re touching His heart.

 Prayer